Application Deadlines: September 15 // January 15 // May 15

 substantive changes made to the research methodology.

 If your application for IRB approval is not approved, you will be informed in writing (via e-mail) of that decision.
 Student researchers will be informed through their sponsoring faculty supervisors.
-You will also be informed why that decision was reached and the steps you can take to refine the study’s design so that the IRB would be willing to review the revised protocol.
+Faculty, staff, and outside researchers will be informed directly in writing (via e-mail).

 Instructions to Student Researchers

-All researchers intending to conduct research on human subjects must complete either the online short course entitled “ Protecting Human Research Subjects ”, offered by PHRP Online Training.
+All researchers intending to conduct research on human subjects must complete the online short course entitled “ Protecting Human Research Subjects ”, offered by PHRP Online Training.
 The registration fee is $39.99.
 Student researchers are strongly encouraged to complete this certification prior to developing their research proposals involving human subjects.
-A copy of the course-completion certificate must be included with each research protocol application submitted to the IRB.
+A copy of the course completion certificate must be included with each research protocol application submitted to the IRB.

 Frequently Asked Questions